achanhon/CNN_SVM_for_DFC2017/unrelated/ReadMe.md

 liblinear2.1 : https://www.csie.ntu.edu.tw/~cjlin/liblinear/

-you should create a build folder with a vgg folder containing vgg model
+you should create a build folder with a vgg folder containing vgg model, CIFAR10 and liblinear2.1

+then you just have to run run.sh